Page disponible en anglais seulement - Página sólo disponible en inglés

-Agriculture is by far the largest water use at global level, with about 70% of water withdrawal and 90% of water consumption.
-In several developing countries, irrigation represents up to 95% of all water uses, and plays a major role in food production and food security.
+Agriculture is by far the largest water use at global level, with about 70 percent of water withdrawal and 90 percent of water consumption.
+In several developing countries, irrigation represents up to 95 percent of all water uses, and plays a major role in food production and food security.
 Future agricultural development strategies of most of these countries depend on the possibility to maintain, improve and expand irrigated agriculture.
 On the other hand, the increasing pressure on water resources by agriculture faces competition from other water use sectors and represents a threat to the environment in an increasing number of regions.

 With the advent of communication technology and the development of an increasing number of global datasets, major efforts have been made in the last decade by the international community to assess the different elements of the water balance and predict current and future water needs for the different use sectors.
 Large uncertainty remain, however, on the extent and distribution of irrigated land in the world, and on agricultural water use, making it therefore difficult to adequately monitor the irrigation sector.
 A quality coverage of irrigated areas in the world, available in GIS, is the single most important information needed to improve future global studies on water and agriculture.